 Which membership should I choose?

-- Joint membership for two adults living at the same address, plus one family guest per adult each time you visit
+- Joint adult membership for two adults living at the same address, plus one family guest per adult each time you visit

 How much does Kew membership cost?